gitlabhq/gitlabhq/doc/gitlab-geo/README.md

    as the **secondary** Geo node.
 Do not create an account or login to the new secondary node.
-1. [Upload the GitLab License](../user/admin_area/license.md) on the **primary** Geo node to unlock GitLab Geo.
+1. [Upload the GitLab License](../user/admin_area/license.md) on the **primary** Geo node to unlock Geo.
 1. [Setup the database replication](database.md) (`primary (read-write) <->
    secondary (read-only)` topology).
 1. [Configure fast lookup of authorized SSH keys in the database](../administration/operations/fast_ssh_key_lookup.md),